 CMMS systems are available as standalone products.
 But they are also sold as components within full facility management packages.
 These days it’s not uncommon to even find CMMS tools included in full-scale ERP solutions.

 CMMS packages are both offered as web-based, SaaS implementations as well as internally LAN-based programs.
+Below you can find some of the top CMMS solutions on the market today.

+Integration issues.
 Very often CMMS users are not office-based workers.
 The average CMMS user at your organization may well be someone on the production floor.
 Or, they may primarily work on the job site or in the field.
 As a result, mobile device access can be particularly useful.
 Many systems offer support for mobile access.

 One of the challenges of implementing a computerized maintenance management software system is the number of points of integration that may be present.
 CMMS programs very frequently need to integrate with software providing the following functionality:

 The wide array of integration points is one of many reasons it’s usually advisable to partner with an experienced CMMS provider for implementation services.
-If you’re looking for providers offering relevant CMMS software, consider getting a free software search underway.